Feb 24, 2025

 • Web portals help companies in various domains engage with their clients and customers, reduce operating costs, automate processes and improve customer experience.

 • In this post, we answered a few key questions about web portal costs: What includes in the estimate?
-How much does a portal site cost?
+How much does a portal cost?
 How to reduce the cost of portal development?

 • Project scope, tech stack, team composition and location, hiring strategy and contract are some of the major factors that impact the cost of web portal development.